 - Complete the structured work plan on the Project Overview Form in EHBs by selecting or describing activities that you will conduct to achieve the PCHP objectives: - 1.
 Increase the number of patients counseled and tested for HIV. - 2.
 Increase the number of patients prescribed PrEP. - 3.
-Increase the number of patients linked to HIV care and treatment.
+Increase the number of patients linked to HIV care and treatment within 30 days of diagnosis.

-In the structured work plan, describe how each activity proposed addresses an unmet need or barrier to achieving increases in HIV testing, PrEP prescribing, and/or linkage to HIV care and treatment.
+Describe in EHBs how each specific activity proposed addresses an unmet need or barrier to achieving increases in HIV testing, PrEP prescribing, and/or linkage to HIV care and treatment within 30 days of diagnosis.
 Refer to Section IV.2.v.
 Program-Specific Forms for detailed guidance.
-In your narrative response, describe mitigation strategies that will be utilized to avoid or lessen the impact of COVID-19 or other public health emergency disruptions on your planned activities.